 We review hotels by the Niagara Falls between the Canadian province of Ontario and the US state of New York, with the best club or executive lounges.
-Whether you are traveling as a couple, a family, or as a single business traveler, I conclude which hotel has the best club lounge in Niagara.
+Whether you are traveling as a couple, a family, or a single business traveler, I conclude which hotel has the best club lounge in Niagara.

 Whether you are visiting for the first time, on your honeymoon, or are a return visitor, the Niagara Falls are awe-inspiring.
 I have compiled a list below containing the club lounges available across hotels by the Niagara Falls.
 I list the lounges that I consider to be the best of the best.